pavsaiprasad/MyReads-React/README.md

  - Want to Read
  - Read

 Each book has a control that lets you select the shelf for that book.
 When you select a different shelf, the book moves there.
-Each book has a control that lets you select the shelf for that book.
-When you select a different shelf, the book moves there.

-Sort out your book shelves already!
+The main page also has a link to a search page that allows you to find books to add to your library.
+The search page has a text input that may be used to find books.

 # Get started
 ## Prerequisites